-To enable user name and password for the image and ensure that cloudinit is configured correctly, follow the procedure described in Creating a supported image.
+To enable user name and password for the image and ensure that cloudinit is configured correctly, follow the procedure described in Managing a hybrid cloud > Creating a supported image section of IBM Cloud Orchestrator User's Guide.

 Note: Every new image that is released in the remote cloud might have additional configurations that prevent using user name and password to login through SSH.